manjeet13804/chat_app/README.md

 -   uuid: ^9.0.0,

 You can find the complete list of dependencies with their versions in the `package.json` file.

-## API

-The application uses the JSONPlaceholder API to fetch and update tasks.
-The API endpoint used is: https://jsonplaceholder.typicode.com/todos

 ## Contributing